-The November Superintendents’ Meeting will be held on Wednesday, November 2 in the Cedar Falls Conference Center, beginning at 10:00 A.M.
-Please review the agenda for the morning’s schedule.
+The January Superintendents’ Meeting was held on Wednesday, January 4 in the Cedar Falls Conference Center, beginning at 10:00 A.M.
+The agenda is available for review.

 Don’t delay, register now for the Legislative Education & Advocacy Event sponsored by Iowa’s Area Education Agencies!
 This event will bring together school administrators from across Iowa to learn the most up-to-date legislative insight, and meet with legislators face-to-face at the Capitol.

 During the January meeting, time will be allotted to complete the Superintendent Advocacy Survey.
 Survey results can be viewed here as they are submitted.